pulumi/docs/content/docs/guides/continuous-delivery/jenkins.md

 ## Sample Project

-An [example project](https://github.com/pulumi/examples/tree/master/azure-ts-appservice-springboot).
-You may download the project and upload it to your own repo to avoid having to clone the entire Pulumi Examples repo into your Jenkins workspace.
+You can download an [example project](https://github.com/pulumi/examples/tree/master/azure-ts-appservice-springboot) and upload it to your own repo to avoid having to clone the entire Pulumi Examples repo into your Jenkins workspace.

 ## Stack and Branch Mappings